bxjthu/CompLing/slides/4/source.md

 + learn the difference between Markov models and hidden Markov models;<br>

-+ know hidden Markov models can help parsing on different levels;<br>
++ know that hidden Markov models can help parsing on different levels;<br>

 + get a clearer picture of the fundamentals in python.